JKonTiki/Housemates/README.md

 Many thanks to [this tutorial](https://code.tutsplus.com/tutorials/how-to-work-with-geofences-on-android--cms-26639) on constructing geofences, Google's spectacular documentation, and of course the infinite support of Stack Overflow.
 And Barrack Obama.

-This software is licensed under the MIT license.
+This software is protected under the MIT license.
 Copyright (c) 2016 Jeremy Fryd.